 Be aware of possible red flags, such as:

-- Sudden or extreme change in friends, eating habits, sleeping patterns, physical appearance, coordination or school performance
+- Sudden or extreme change in friends, eating habits, sleeping patterns, physical appearance, requests for money, coordination or school performance.

 If you suspect or know that your teen is experimenting with or misusing drugs:

-- Talk to him or her.
-You can never intervene too early.
-Casual drug use can turn into excessive use or addiction and cause accidents, legal trouble and health problems.
+- Talk to your teen.
+You can never step in too early.
+Casual drug use can turn into too much use or addiction.
+This can lead to accidents, legal trouble and health problems.

 - Encourage honesty.
 Speak calmly and express that you are coming from a place of concern.
 Share specific details to back up your suspicion.
-Verify any claims he or she makes.
+Verify any claims your child makes.

 - Focus on the behavior, not the person.
 Emphasize that drug use is dangerous but that doesn't mean your teen is a bad person.

 - Check in regularly.
-Spend more time with your teen, know your teen's whereabouts, and ask questions after he or she returns home.
+Spend more time with your teen.
+Know your teen's whereabouts and ask questions about the outing when your teen returns home.

 - Get professional help.
-If you think your teen is involved in significant drug use, contact a doctor, counselor or other health care provider for help.
+If you think your teen is involved in drug use, contact a health care provider or counselor for help.

 It's never too soon to start talking to your teen about drug abuse.
 The conversations you have today can help your teen make healthy choices in the future.

 - Dulcan MK, ed.
 Substance use disorders and addictions.
 In: Dulcan's Textbook of Child and Adolescent Psychiatry.
-2nd ed.
-Arlington, Va.: American Psychiatric Association; 2016. https://psychiatryonline.org.
-Accessed Dec.
-27, 2018.
+3rd ed.
+American Psychiatric Association Publishing; 2021. https://psychiatryonline.org.
+Accessed Jan.
+24, 2023.

 - 6 parenting practices: Help reduce the chances your child will develop a drug or alcohol problem.
-Partnership for Drug-Free Kids. https://www.drugfree.org/resources/.
-Accessed Dec.
-12, 2018.
+Partnership to End Addiction. https://drugfree.org/addiction-education/.
+Accessed Jan.
+24, 2023.

 - Teens: Alcohol and other drugs.
 American Academy of Child & Adolescent Psychiatry. https://www.aacap.org/aacap/families_and_youth/facts_for_families/fff-guide/Teens-Alcohol-And-Other-Drugs-003.aspx.
 Accessed Dec.
 27, 2018.